gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductInGroup.md

 > `optional` **auto\_select**: `boolean`

-- A flag indicating whether the product should be automatically selected.
+- Whether the product should be automatically selected.

 ***